greenelab/deep-review/all-sections.md

 ### Protein secondary and tertiary structure

 Proteins play fundamental roles in all biological processes including the maintenance of cellular integrity, metabolism, transcription/translation, and cell-cell communication.
 Complete description of protein structures and functions is a fundamental step towards understanding biological life and also highly relevant in the development of therapeutics and drugs.
 UnitProt currently has about 94 millions of protein sequences.
 Even if we remove redundancy at 50% sequence identity level, UnitProt still has about 20 millions of protein sequences.
 However, fewer than 100,000 proteins have experimentally-solved structures in Protein Data Bank (PDB).
 As a result, computational structure prediction is essential for a majority number of protein sequences.
 However, predicting protein 3D structures from sequence alone is very challenging, especially when similar solved structures (called templates) are not available in PDB.
 In the past decades, various computational methods have been developed to predict protein structure from different aspects, including prediction of secondary structure, torsion angles, solvent accessibility, inter-residue contact map, disorder regions and side-chain packing.

 Machine learning is extensively applied to predict protein structures and some success has been achieved.
 For example, secondary structure can be predicted with about 80% of 3-state (i.e., Q3) accuracy by a neural network method PSIPRED [@cRuWK1eG].
 Starting from
 2012, deep learning has been gradually introduced to protein structure prediction.
 The adopted deep learning models include deep belief network, LSTM(long short-term memory), deep convolutional neural networks (DCNN) and deep convolutional neural fields[@pNoAbBEu; @UO8L6nd].
-Here we focus on deep learning methods for two representative subproblems: secondary structure prediction and contact map prediction.
+Here we focus on deep learning methods for two representative sub-problems: secondary structure prediction and contact map prediction.
 Secondary structure refers to local conformation of a sequence segment while a contact map contains information of global conformation.
 Secondary structure prediction is a basic problem and almost an essential module of any protein structure prediction package.
 It has also been used as sequence labeling benchmark in the machine learning community.
 Contact prediction is much more challenging than secondary structure prediction, but it has a much larger impact on tertiary structure prediction.
 In recent years, contact prediction has made good progress and its accuracy has been significantly improved [@BhfjKSY3; @7atXz0r; @kboAopkh; @10dNuD89l].

 Protein secondary structure can exhibit three different states (alpha helix, beta strand and loop regions) or eight finer-grained states.
 More methods are developed to predict 3-state secondary structure than 8-state.
 A predictor is typically evaluated by 3-state (i.e., Q3) and 8-state (i.e., Q8) accuracy, respectively.
 Qi et al. developed a multi-task deep learning method to simultaneously predict several local structure properties including secondary structures [@1AlhRKQbe].
 Spencer, Eickholt and Cheng predicted secondary structure using deep belief networks [@ZzaRyGuJ].
 Heffernan and Zhou et al. developed an iterative deep learning framework to simultaneously predict secondary structure, backbone torsion angles and solvent accessibility [@UpFrhdJf].
 However, none of these deep learning methods achieved significant improvement over PSIPRED [@Aic7UyXM] in terms of Q3 accuracy.
 In 2014, Zhou and Troyanskaya demonstrated that they could improve Q8 accuracy over a shallow learning architecture conditional neural fields [@NnpYUsi] by using a deep supervised and convolutional generative stochastic network[@8t43CQ9m], but did not report any results in terms of Q3 accuracy.
 In 2016 Wang and Xu et al. developed a deep convolutional neural fields (DeepCNF) model that can significantly improve secondary structure prediction in terms of both Q3 and Q8 accuracy[@UO8L6nd].
 DeepCNF possibly is the first that reports Q3 accuracy of 84-85%, much higher than the 80% accuracy maintained by PSIPRED for more than 10 years.
 It is also reported that DeepCNF can improve prediction of solvent accessibility and disorder regions [@pNoAbBEu].
 This improvement may be mainly due to the introduction of convolutional neural fields to capture long-range sequential information, which is important for beta strand prediction.
 Nevertheless, improving secondary structure prediction from 80% to 84-85% is unlikely to result in a similar amount of improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.

 Protein contact prediction and contact-assisted folding (i.e., folding proteins using predicted contacts as restraints) represents a promising new direction for ab initio folding of proteins without good templates in PDB.
 Evolutionary coupling analysis (ECA) is an effective contact prediction method for some proteins with a very large number (>1000) of sequence homologs [@10dNuD89l], but ECA fares poorly for proteins without many sequence homologs.
 Since (soluble) proteins with many sequence homologs are likely to have a good template in PDB, to make contact-assisted folding practically useful for ab initio folding, it is essential to predict accurate contacts for proteins without many sequence homologs.
 By combining ECA with a few other protein features, shallow neural network-based methods such as MetaPSICOV [@7atXz0r] and CoinDCA-NN [@kqjqFesT] have shown some advantage over ECA for proteins with a small number of sequence homologs, but their accuracy is still not very good.
 In recent years, deep learning methods have been explored for contact prediction.
 For example, Di Lena et al. introduced a deep spatio-temporal neural network (up to 100 layers) that utilizes both spatial and temporal features to predict protein contacts[@xdoT1yUx].
 Eickholt and Cheng combined deep belief networks and boosting techniques to predict protein contacts [@18bNbDNlc] and trained deep networks by layer-wise unsupervised learning followed by fine-tuning of the entire network.
 Skwark and Elofsson et al. developed an iterative deep learning technique for contact prediction by stacking a series of Random Forests [@F13xtRbV].
 However, blindly tested in the well-known CASP competitions, these methods did not show any advantage over MetaPSICOV [@7atXz0r], a method using two cascaded neural networks.
 Very recently, Wang and Xu et al. proposed a novel deep learning method RaptorX-Contact [@BhfjKSY3] that can significantly improve contact prediction over MetaPSICOV especially for proteins without many sequence homologs.
 RaptorX-Contact employs a network architecture formed by one 1D residual neural network and one 2D residual neural network.
 Blindly tested in the latest CASP competition (i.e., CASP12 [@zScWGveU]), RaptorX-Contact is ranked first in terms of the total F1 score (a widely-used performance metric) on free-modeling targets as well as the whole set of targets.
 In the CASP12 test, the group ranked second also employed a deep learning method.
 Even MetaPSICOV, which ranked third in CASP12, employed more and wider hidden layers than its old version.
 Wang and Xu et al. have also demonstrated in another blind test CAMEO (which can be interpreted as a fully-automated CASP) [@u9uApoaB] that their predicted contacts can help fold quite a few proteins with a novel fold and only 65-330 sequence homologs and that their method also works well on membrane protein contact prediction even if trained mostly by non-membrane proteins.
 In fact, most of the top 10 contact prediction groups in CASP12 employed some kind of deep learning techniques.
 The RaptorX-Contact method performed better mainly due to introduction of residual neural networks and exploiting contact occurrence patterns by simultaneous prediction of all the contacts in a single protein.
 It is still possible to further improve contact prediction by studying new deep network architectures.
 However, current methods fail when proteins in question have almost no sequence homologs.
 It is unclear if there is an effective way to deal with this type of proteins or not except waiting for more sequence homologs.
 Finally, the deep learning methods summarized above also apply to interfacial contact prediction of a protein complex, but may be less effective since on average protein complexes have fewer sequence homologs.

 ### Signaling